bazelbuild/bazel/tools/build_defs/docker/README.md

         <code>List of files, optional</code>
         <p>Debian package to install.</p>
         <p>
-          A list of debian package that will be installed in the docker image.
+          A list of debian packages that will be installed in the docker image.
         </p>
       </td>
     </tr>